flashrides26/FlashRides-OS-2.0/01 Governance/10 Constitution/README.md

 ---

-# 6. Relationship to Other Repository Sections
+# 7. Relationship to Other Repository Sections

 The Constitution establishes the foundational principles for the entire organization.

-Governance, Business, Operations, Technology, People, Fleet, Safety, Customer, Projects, and Shared Resources shall operate in a manner consistent with the constitutional foundation established in this section.
+Governance, Business, Operations, Technology, People, Fleet, Safety, Customer, Projects, and Shared Resources shall operate in accordance with the constitutional principles established within this section.

 ---

-# 7. Governance Philosophy
+# 8. Governance Philosophy

-The Constitution is intended to remain stable over time.
+The Constitution provides stable governance while deliberately evolving to improve its quality, increase its clarity, and adapt to legitimate organizational, operational, technological, or regulatory changes.

-While it may evolve through approved organizational governance, constitutional artifacts should change infrequently and only when necessary to reflect significant organizational evolution.
+Constitutional evolution shall preserve constitutional integrity, coherence, and authority.

-Operational practices may change regularly.
+Operational practices may evolve frequently.

-Constitutional principles should endure.
+Constitutional principles shall evolve deliberately and infrequently.

 ---

-# 8. Related Repository Artifacts
+# 9. Related Repository Artifacts

 This section is supported by: